Below is a list of Frequently Asked Questions, divided into the following sections:

 - What does all the new terminology in iRIS mean?

-- My protocol was submitted on iRIS but I haven’t heard anything yet from the IRB.
+- My protocol was submitted in iRIS but I haven’t heard anything yet from the IRB.
 What has happened?

 - You can always check the status of your protocol by clicking on the “My Studies” link in iRIS.
 Refer to page 46 of the Researcher’s Handbook (available for download from the iRIS help menu) for further guidance.
 However, there are three things that must happen before your protocol is received by the IRB:

 - All designated signatories (usually the PI and his/her department chair) must approve the application.
 They will need to log in to iRIS to do so.
-Please note that the application does not need to be sent to co-Investigators or other research personnel.
+Please note that the application does not need to be sent to Other Investigators or Research Support Staff.

 - All Investigators must have an electronic COI disclosure on file.

 - All KP must satisfy the human subjects research education requirement.